• Recipes

 Substitutions

-• Dipping Sauce: Swap daikon for regular radish or omit.
+• Dipping sauce: Swap daikon for regular radish, or simply leave it out.

 Variations

-• Spicy: Add ½ to 1 teaspoon of chili powder to the batter.
+• Spicy: Add ½ to 1 teaspoon of chili powder into the batter.

-• Sweet: Use apple, banana or mochi and dust with powdered sugar.
+• Sweet: Try apple, banana, or even mochi, then dust with powdered sugar once fried.

-• Extra Crunchy: Add ½ cup of panko crumbs to the batter before coating the veg.
+• Extra crunchy: Add ½ cup of panko crumbs to the batter for more texture.

 Equipment